Today’s post continues to explore the short story strategy and, in particular, how to set up a header line for each page.

 The closing date for the Erewash 2017 Open Short Story Competition is not until 21 September.
 You have plenty of time.

-If you’d like to see a demonstration of this Scrivener feature, or to ask me any questions about using Scrivener, register for my Simply Scrivener Special series of webinars.
+If you’d like to see a demonstration of this Scrivener feature, or to ask me any questions about using Scrivener, book a Simply Scrivener Special.

 The ScrivenerVirgin blog is a journey of discovery: